apache/druid/docs/querying/sql-window-functions.md

 The example defines multiple window specifications in the WINDOW clause that you can use for various window function calculations.

 The query uses two windows:
-- cumulative is partitioned by channel and includes all rows from the beginning of partition up to the current row as ordered by `__time` to enable cumulative aggregation
+- `cumulative` is partitioned by channel and includes all rows from the beginning of partition up to the current row as ordered by `__time` to enable cumulative aggregation
-- `moving5` is also partitioned by channel but only includes up to the last 4 rows and the current row as ordered by time
+- `moving5` is also partitioned by channel but only includes up to the last four rows and the current row as ordered by time

-The number of rows considered for the `moving5` window for the count  5 column:
+The number of rows considered for the `moving5` window for the `count5` column:
-- starts at 1 because there are no rows before the current one
+- starts at a single row because there are no rows before the current one
-- grows up to 5 as defined by ROWS BETWEEN 4 PRECEDING AND CURRENT ROW
+- grows up to five rows as defined by `ROWS BETWEEN 4 PRECEDING AND CURRENT ROW`

 ## Known issues